K-12 Education Reform: A New Paradigm

 In 1954, the first major piece of Civil Rights legislation was passed, granting all students the right to attend public school: the 1954 Brown v.
 Board of Education of Topeka, Kansas decision.
 In this case, the Justices found the practice of racial segregation to be unconstitutional.
 It stands as one of the most important Supreme Court cases of the 20th century.

-Color and ethnicity weren’t the only criteria for segregation, however.
-Students who were markedly different from the norm were also excluded and treated as less than the whole.
-For example, students with disabilities were often removed from classrooms and separated from their inherent right to an education.
-For this reason, one will find that many of the major reform policies of the 1950s to 1970s were about granting access to education to children of color or children with disabilities.
+Color and ethnicity weren’t the only criteria for segregation.
+Students who were markedly different from the traditional norm were also excluded and treated as less than the whole.
+For example, students with disabilities were often removed from classrooms, losing their inherent right to an education.
+For this reason, many of the major reform policies of the 1950s to 1970s were about granting access to education to children of color or children with disabilities.

 Young students picketing outside the Seward Park High School on the lower East Side during the 1964 New York City School Boycott.